ngerritsen/inject-js/readme.md

 # inject.js

-A lightweight dependency injector for Javascript
+_A lightweight dependency injector for Javascript._

+Inject.js weighs just 1kb minified and has no dependencies!

 ## Guide